St. Paul Lutheran Church — Pomaria, South Carolina

 SC Picture Project | Newberry County | St. Paul Lutheran Church

 A log cabin constructed near this site served as St. Paul’s first house of worship.
-Built shortly after the church’s organization, it burned roughly 25 years later, in 1786.
+Built soon after the church’s organization, it burned roughly 25 years later, in 1786.
 A frame church replaced the log cabin, and a larger frame church followed that one in 1830.
-The congregation worshiped in this second frame church for over a century.
+St. Paul’s congregation worshiped in this second frame church for over a century.

 Sadly, the stately sanctuary suffered the same fate as the original church when it burned in the early morning of January 10, 2013.
 One parishioner who witnessed the fire claims to have heard the church bell ringing as the steeple toppled from its base.